Calculating your business rates

 Your rates bill is calculated by applying a multiplier to the rateable value of the premises.

 The rateable value is set by the Valuation Office Agency (VOA).
 They draw up and maintain a full list of all rateable values, available on the Valuation Office Agency website.
-You can access this website at the Council office reception.
+You can also access this website at our the council office reception in Coleford.

 The rateable value of your property is shown on your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
 The last revaluation that came into effect on 1st April 2017 uses information taken on 1st April 2015.